RHODE ISLAND BUS ACCIDENTS

 Sadly, from 2007 to 2016 there have been 1,282 people killed in school bus crashes – an average of 128 fatalities per year.
 Within the same time period, 98 school-age pedestrians (18 and younger) have died in school bus related crashes.

-RHODE ISLAND BUS ACCIDENT LAWYERS: HOW CAN WE HELP YOU?
+RHODE ISLAND BUS ACCIDENT LAWYERS

 Have you or someone you love been injured in a bus accident in Rhode Island?
 At Marin and Barrett, Inc., our Rhode Island bus accident lawyers understand that a bus accident can have catastrophic and long-lasting complications from injuries.
 You have the legal right to seek compensation from the negligent/responsible driver and or company and we can help to make sure that you are fully compensated.
 Call our office at 401-228-8271 to schedule your free, no obligation Rhode Island bus accident case evaluation today.